-Here, the number in parenthesis indicates the statistical Monte-Carlo error, while the percentages specify the uncertainty stemming from simultaneous variation of the renormalization and factorization scales by a factor of 2.
+Here, the number in parenthesis indicates the statistical Monte Carlo error, while the percentages specify the uncertainty stemming from simultaneous variation of the renormalization and factorization scales by a factor of 2.
 The complete NLO corrections to the gluon channel are large, increasing the contribution by a factor of 1.7 compared to the leading order and beyond the naive scale uncertainty estimate.
 The corrections approximately half the scale uncertainty.
-The impact of including the direct massive and Higgs-mediated contributions at the level of the total cross-section is moderate, decreasing the NLO cross-section by around 2$\%$ compared to purely massless contributions.
+The impact of including the direct massive and Higgs-mediated contributions at the level of the total cross section is moderate, decreasing the NLO cross section by around 2$\%$ compared to purely massless contributions.